OlympusDAO-Education/Documentation/contribute.md

 ## Join Our Community

-We have a [DAO Discord channel](https://discord.com/channels/838651642190495804/838655387640004648) where we discuss on anything related to the development of the GitBook documentation.
-Join our community there and have a meaningful discussion with other members to further improve the content quality.
+Join our [DAO Discord](https://discord.gg/42xFV68uEf) and make sure you fill up the onboarding form there.
+Signal your interest in content creation and you will be assigned a corresponding role.
+After that, you can collaborate with other members in the Content team to further improve this document.

+*Note: The onboarding process might be subject to change in the future.
+Worry not, just ask around in the discord and our helpful community will guide you through the onboarding process.*

 ## Contributor Workflow